 The Prostate Cancer Foundation has a significant role in promoting public awareness of this disease.
 With over 3000 New Zealand men being diagnosed each year, and with early detection leading to better outcomes, it is important that men are aware of the signs of potential disease and also of the checking and screening tests that are available from their doctor.

-Each year Blue September has a major focus on promoting awareness of prostate cancer.
-We encourage businesses and community groups to join in with their own promotions as part of this awareness campaign.
+Each year Blue September focuses on prostate cancer awareness.
+We actively encourage businesses and community groups to join in with their own promotional activities as part of this campaign.